Troubleshooting the Installation

 /bin.
 It is not necessary to stop the Mule instance to delete the truststore.jks file.

 Tcat users should also note that the above instructions apply only for Tomcat.
 The location of the truststore.jks file is different for Tcat.
-If you are using Tcat, you should refer to the following issue noted in the release notes.
+If you are using Tcat, see release notes.
 That note explains that with the Early Access release, Tcat Server Console and Mule Management Console cannot be co-located on the same Tomcat instance.

 Getting this exception when trying to register Mule Server using MMC